 1984 – Operation Hat Trick –The Coast Guard Takes the Offensive in the Drug War

 Operation HAT TRICK was a series of offensive operations.
-The first offensive strike was a DEA special operation which located the cocaine-processing facilities in Columbia.
+The first offensive strike was a DEA special operation which located the cocaine-processing facilities in Colombia.
 Mexico had gotten back in marijuana production and Mexican Federal Police and DEA agents destroyed a large marijuana growing operation in Chihuahua.
 The Chihuahua operation was the second strike.
-The third offensive operation was maritime; known as Operation Wagon Wheel, it was a multinational, multi-service, winter drug interdiction operation, which included protracted operations in the Caribbean, off the coast of Columbia, and in the Bahamas.
+The third offensive operation was maritime; known as Operation Wagon Wheel, it was a multinational, multi-service, winter drug interdiction operation, which included protracted operations in the Caribbean, off the coast of Colombia, and in the Bahamas.
 RADM Richard Cueroni, Commander of CGD7 and NBISS Coordinator, had the operational responsibility.
 The plan was conceived and executed by CAPT G.Stephen Duca as Chief of Operations.

 The operation was planned in two phases.
 Phase I was the deployment of ships and aircraft to reinforce the patrol line in the western Bahamas and along the choke points from the Yucatan Peninsula to the Virgin Islands.
-In Phase II the patrol force moved south to the coastal waters of Central and South America with a focus on the Guajira Peninsula of Columbia.
-The operation covered a segment of a circle with an arc extending from the Yucatan Peninsula to the eastern boundary of the Leeward Islands, touching Panama and Columbia.
+In Phase II the patrol force moved south to the coastal waters of Central and South America with a focus on the Guajira Peninsula of Colombia.
+The operation covered a segment of a circle with an arc extending from the Yucatan Peninsula to the eastern boundary of the Leeward Islands, touching Panama and Colombia.
 The area inside the segment, with its center in South Florida, encompassed the Caribbean.
 The operating area was divided into three zones.
 The departure zone was near drug-producing nations and trans-shipment points extending seaward from their territorial limits to 100 nautical miles.
 The arrival zone was the mainland of the United States and its territorial waters to a point 12 nautical miles offshore.
 The area in between was the transit zone.

 Operation WAGON WHEEL forces consisted of the Coast Guard cutters Northwind (WAGB-282) serving as flag ship, four high endurance cutters, six medium endurance cutters, two surface-effect cutters, two patrol boats and four buoy tenders.
 The Navy contributed a guided-missile destroyer (DDG), a guided missile frigate (FFG) and three high-speed hydrofoils (PHM).
 Air support was three Navy P-3 Orions, two Coast Guard C-130s, and a Coast Guard HU-25 Falcon, for long range surveillance.
 Five Coast Guard HH-52 helicopters operated from surface ships.

 From a maritime interdiction viewpoint confiscation and seizures were less than spectacular and was so noted in the Press.
 Continuous rain in the marijuana growing areas washed out roads and trails leading to the storage areas.
 Gale force winds kept many grass boats in the harbor.
 There is, however, more to the story.
 Planning for the operation was a closely held secret but this did not last long.
 The news media broadcasted the event six days before the Caribbean Squadron started its move southward.
 Alerted, the smugglers began to stockpile marijuana ashore to wait out the United States Forces.
-The political climate in Columbia was changing and as a result Columbian Forces made in country sweeps eliminating the stock piles.
+The political climate in Colombia was changing and as a result Colombian Forces made in country sweeps eliminating the stock piles.
 This was not reported by the media.
 The Caribbean-Squadron joint operation itself was very successful and was kept in place.

 Planning started immediately for Hat Trick II, a continuation of the original sea-air effort.
 The second operation was larger and more diversified.
 All military services supported the Coast Guard, Customs and DEA.
-The governments of Columbia, Panama, Venezuela and Jamaica cooperated.
+The governments of Colombia, Panama, Venezuela and Jamaica cooperated.
 The Coast Guard and Navy were the primary maritime interdiction forces while Customs and all military services did air interdiction.
 A three month concerted effort resulted in the seizure of 1.7 million pounds of marijuana, 22,000 pounds of cocaine and the arrest of 1,300 drug traffickers.

 By 1986 Hat Trick became more of a concept than a special operation.
 It became a year around effort focusing on strategy as well as tactical operations.
 The Caribbean-Squadron (CARIBRON) concentrated on the departure zones adjacent to the drug producing countries.
 Both Coast Guard and Navy vessels took part in the operations.
 Coast Guard law enforcement details (LEDET) were assigned to all Navy ships.
 Navy ships were under the tactical command of the Coast Guard.
 Long-range air support was provided by Coast Guard C-130s and Navy P-3s.
 Local air surveillance was the responsibility of embarked Navy and Coast Guard helicopters.
 Pulse operations were initiated and, depending on the mission, additional air support was also given by Customs aircraft, Air Force E-3 AWACS, Navy E-2C Hawkeyes, Coast Guard HU-25 Falcons, Marine Corps OV-10s, and Royal Dutch Air Force F-27 aircraft.